Micron: I'm Betting Big

 When MU hit the peak of its last cycle in late 2014, the stock had a trailing P/E ratio of about 12.
 When compared to MU's current ratio of 50, it would seem like the current valuation is much too high.
 This would of course be incorrect because the first calculation includes four quarters of earnings during a boom while the current calculation includes some bust quarters.
 I normalize the current trailing P/E ratio by going a couple of quarters into the future so that we only include quarters during the boom, which make it more comparable to our 2014 ratio of 12.

 If we assume Q3 and Q4 EPS both come in at $1.50, which is conservative considering management and analyst estimates, and assume we're at the end of Q4, our trailing P/E ratio will be a tad over 8.
 There are multiple reasons why this is a conservative estimate.
-First, as I mentioned, I am assuming Q3 and Q4 EPS numbers below are the likely results.
+First, as I mentioned, I am assuming Q3 and Q4 EPS numbers are below the likely results.
 Second, the four quarters I am using to get our present trailing P/E ratio are at the beginning of the recent boom as opposed to 2014's ratio which was at the end of the boom.
 This effectively lowballs our current estimate.
 Even with these two conservative assumptions, our P/E of 8 is well below the historical end-of-cycle ratio we saw in 2014 of 12.

 Here's a summary of the calculcation: